The Most Charming Small Towns in England for Castles, Coastlines, and Culture

 Photo by Victor Maschek/Shutterstock

-The Lake District is famous for its towering fells, but its little towns should also garner some attention—especially the small but spirited town of Keswick, which sits on the shores of Derwentwater and is home to the world’s only pencil museum.
-While the history of writing apparatus might not sound enthralling, give it a chance and you’ll find fascinating military and spy connections, a world record–breaking pencil, and some intriguing royal memorabilia—and an opportunity to dry out from those all-too-common rainy Lake District days.
+The Lake District is famous for its towering fells, but its little towns should also garner some attention—especially the small but spirited Keswick, which sits on the shores of Derwentwater and is home to the world’s only pencil museum.
+The history of the writing apparatus may not seem enthralling now, but give it a chance and you’ll find fascinating military and spy connections, a world-record–breaking pencil, and some intriguing royal memorabilia—plus an opportunity to dry out from those all-too-common rainy Lake District days.

 Where to stay

-Stay at the colorful, 34-bedroom Inn on the Square, where its enormous beds are overlooked by photographs of rare-breed Herdwick sheep and the in-house steak restaurant serves local cuts.
+Stay at the colorful, 34-bedroom Inn on the Square, where enormous beds are overseen by photographs of rare-breed Herdwick sheep, and the in-house steak restaurant uses locally sourced ingredients.

 Buxton, Derbyshire